MNRSkills/Dictionary-web-app-FM/README.md

 # Build Process
 - I start with creating the Vite setup with a React template
 - My next thought is styling and I wonder how I can build a mobile first design without having to write so much code, I decided TailwindCSS is a good choice.

+## Jan 5, 2025 10 pm

+- Got stuck with the toggle knob, I'll need to research more about sr-only and how I can make this work.
+- I will check Tailwind docs on this and look for other ways to solve this.
+- When using sr-only the input element is hidden but is still visible to screen readers just that my toggle know is blocking the checkbox.
+- The checkbox will toggle to dark theme (pretty cool)